Teddygat0r/b01lers/README.md

 ## First Day Inspection

 **Solution**
 This is a simple inspect element problem.
-The first part of the flag is located in the html code.
-The 2nd part is in the console.
-The third and fourth elements are in the css and javascript source code respectively.
-The fifth part is located in the Application section of inspect element.
+The 5 pieces of the flag are littered in different sections of inspect element.

 ## Reindeer Flotilla